callumw118/gym_booking_system/README.md

 The project does not include any Javascript.
 Feedback always welcome.

 ## Usage
 Fork this project, or download it as a zip file then import into your IDE of choice.
-You will need Python and Flask to run this.
+You will need Python, PostgreSQL and Flask to run this.

 #### Install Flask using pip
 ```